Free shore access

-If the beach is covered with humps of dried Posidonia, which often happens, we advise to enter the water from a small passage between rocks, located below the access path (see map).
+If the beach is covered with humps of dried Posidonia, which often happens, we advise entering the water from a small passage between rocks, located below the access path (see map).

-Cala di Reta is a dangerous place for snorkeling when water is not perfectly calm, notably because it is very exposed to swells when wind blows from the West.
-Ask for information onsite and do not enter the water if there is wind or waves.
+Cala di Reta is a dangerous place for snorkeling when water is not perfectly calm, notably because it is very exposed to swells when the wind blows from the West.
+Ask for information on site and do not enter the water if there is wind or waves.

-Cala di Reta boasts an exceptionally clear water, ideal for underwater photography, when the sea is quiet and suitable for snorkeling.
+Cala di Reta boasts exceptionally clear water, ideal for underwater photography when the sea is quiet and suitable for snorkeling.

 Pointe de la Parata is home to a café – restaurant located about 600m after the parking lot.
 On your way back to Ajaccio, you will also find a lot of restaurants and snacks along the road, for example around Moorea beach, which happens to be a nice neighboring snorkel spot.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.